Go to War: Themes and composition

 Musically, the song has been described as "percussion-heavy" with a "Depeche Mode-esque beat" and "hammered down guitar licks.
-Loudwire described Hawkin's vocals as possessing a quite-loud dynamic, alternating from a "restrained vulnerable" and a "primal catharsis" sound that captured the early stages of a "relationship gone wrong".
+Loudwire described Hawkins' vocals as possessing a quite-loud dynamic, alternating from a "restrained vulnerable" and a "primal catharsis" sound that captured the early stages of a "relationship gone wrong".

 Reception

 The song performed well commercially and critically.
 It topped the Billboard US Mainstream Rock Songs chart in November 2017, the band's first song to do so.
 It also received multiple nominations for best rock song in 2017.
 It received two Grammy Award nominations Best Rock Song and Best Rock Performance, for the 2018 Grammys.
 It additionally received a nomination for "Best Rock Song" for the iHeartRadio Music Awards.
 The song was also strongly praised by rock and metal music website Loudwire, who named it one of their top songs of 2017, and nominated for top hard rock song of the year for their Loudwire Music Awards.
 It did not win the award, but was still named Loudwire's staff pick for best hard rock song of 2017.
 The song also fared well with Loudwire's readers/listener's with the website's "Cage Match" voting polls, with it being put into its "Hall of Fame" due to winning the vote five times in a row, including winning over The Foo Fighters "Run", Highly Suspect's "Little One", Greta Van Fleet's "Highway Tune", Prophets of Rage's "Living on the 110", and Skillet's "The Resistance".